Death of bullied Utah girl draws anger over suicides, racism

 Izzy’s mother, 31, blames the teacher for allowing the bullying to happen.
 Prior to this year, she said, Izzy and two of her other children liked the school.

-Tichenor-Cox has also called out deep-rooted racism in the predominantly white state of Utah, where she said the N-word that kids called her when she was a child in the 1990s is still hurled at her children three decades later.
+Tichenor-Cox has also called out deep-rooted racism in the predominantly white state of Utah, where she said the racial epithet that kids called her when she was a child in the 1990s is still hurled at her children three decades later.

 But she doesn’t want fury to be her only message.
 She vows to make Izzy’s life matter by speaking out about bullying, racism and the importance of understanding autism so that no other parent has to suffer like she is.